johnwarden/jonathanwarden.com/content/language-design/functional-equality.md

 ## Representationless Number Type

 A **representationless** `Number` type would be tricky, but possible.
 In practice, the result of numerical operations needs to have a finite precision, otherwise numerical values would tend to grow indefinitely as mathematical operations are applied to the output of other mathematical operations -- especially division operations.
-And different ways of representing numeric values imply different operations floating point, decimal floating point, rational, and integer division all produce different results.
+And different ways of representing numeric values imply different operations: division using floating point, decimal floating point, rational, and integer precision all produce different results.

 So you would not be able to do a simple division on a representationless numeric value unless you explicitly specified the division function to use.

-For example, suppose a language had a representationless `Number` type, which would act as a kind of interface type that hides the specifics of its internal representation.
-A value of a specific numeric type could be assigned to a variable of `Number` type, and two different `Number` values could be compared for equality even if they used a different internal representation.
+For example, suppose a language had a representationless `Number` type which acted as a kind of interface type that hides the specifics of its internal representation.
+A value of a specific numeric type could be assigned to a variable of `Number` type, and two different `Number` values could be compared for equality even if they used a different internal representations.
 But operations on Numeric values would need to specify a type/precision.